Continuous-time vertex reinforced jump processes on Galton-Watson trees: Proof of Theorem Proof of Theorem 1.1

-\end{prop} \begin{proof} Since the $0-1$ law holds for any deterministic tree, we just need to show that the r.h.s. limit of (\ref{limitFsurvive1}) is either $0$ or $1$.
-Suppose that this limit is non-zero.
-We can find $x_0 >c$ and $\alpha > 0$ such that
+\begin{pf} Since the $0-1$ law holds for any deterministic tree, we just need to show that the r.h.s. limit of (\ref{limitFsurvive1}) is either $0$ or $1$.
+Suppose that this limit is nonzero.
+We can find $x_0 >c$ and $\alpha> 0$ such that